  The Company has chosen to utilize the $.65 levelized cost screen in order to factor for increases in avoided costs over the 30-year planning horizon.
 However, it is likely in the short term, the actual conservation portfolio implemented by the Company will need to adhere to a more stringent cost effectiveness limit in the $.40 - $.50 range.
 For the purposes of pure DSM planning, Cascade has chosen to include a broader range of potential, recognizing that further refinement to the Company’s DSM potential assessment will be critical for the 2014 IRP planning period.

  Even with energy efficiency programs, Cascade will need to acquire additional capacity resources or enter into other supply arrangements to meet anticipated peak day requirements, primarily due to continued growth in the company’s residential and commercial customer base.
-Ruby went on line in 2011 and has been running at near capacity since it’s in-service date.
+Ruby went on line in 2011 and has been running at near capacity since its in-service date.
 Utilizing the SENDOUT resource optimization model, several scenarios were run to test the viability of acquiring Ruby capacity either based on existing recourse rates, discounted rates and via capacity release through a third party.
 Incremental and corresponding GTN Malin north capacity was also modeled at recourse (secondary firm) and higher pricing levels.
-Basin prices in the model over the 20 year planning horizon have Rockies trading at a slight discount to AECO, Malin and Sumas ($0.06 - $0.15).
-Regardless of the scenarios modeled, SENDOUT consistently selected Ruby capacity in a range of 17,000 to approximately 19,000 dths/day.
+Basin prices in the model over the 20 year planning horizon have Rockies trading at a slight discount to AECO (Alberta Energy Company), Malin and Sumas ($0.06 - $0.15).
+Regardless of the scenarios modeled, SENDOUT consistently selected Ruby capacity in a range of 17,000 to approximately 19,000 Dths/day.

  Many of the proposed pipeline projects will not be viable resources for some time.
 In the interim, capacity shortfalls will be met through the use of peaking and citygate gas supply deliveries which will utilize third-party (non-Cascade) upstream pipeline transportation.